abiosoft/colima/README.md

 ## What is with the name?

-Colima means Containers in [Lima](https://github.com/lima-vm/lima).
+Colima means Containers on [Lima](https://github.com/lima-vm/lima).

-Since Lima is aka Linux on Mac.
-By transitivity, Colima can also mean Containers on Linux on Mac.
+Since Lima is aka Linux Machines.
+By transitivity, Colima can also mean Containers on Linux Machines.

 ## And the Logo?